-1.20.5 IPHC Regulatory Area 4CD
+1.20.4 IPHC Regulatory Area 4CD

 Fish from IPHC Regulatory Area 4CD are to be collected for the COAC only in St. Paul.
 Collections occur on non-sample days; the goal is to spread the collection over the sampling period in St. Paul.
 The sampling protocol has been designed so that approximately 20 otoliths per week are collected for the COAC.
-Attempt to collect the COAC sample on the first non-sample day of the week; that way if there are no fish available to sample on that day, the COAC sample may be collected on the second non-sample days; this is okay, since more than 20 fish may be collected in a week, depending on fish size).
+Attempt to collect the COAC sample on the first non-sample day of the week; that way if there are no fish available to sample on that day, the COAC sample may be collected on the second non-sample day of that week.
+(Note: there may be some weeks when there are no fish available on the non-sample days; this is okay, since more than 20 fish may be collected in a week, depending on fish size).